-Anne Wright Crutchfield is in her first year as Director of Athletics at Emory & Henry College after serving the previous two years as Interim Director.
-She also just completed her fifth year as the Head Women’s Basketball Coach.
-A 1989 graduate of E&H, Crutchfield returned to her alma mater in April of 2014 after spending the previous eight years as the Head Girl’s Basketball Coach at Franklin County High School.
+Anne Wright Crutchfield is in her second year as Director of Athletics at Emory & Henry College after serving the previous two years as Interim Director.
+She also spent five years (2014-19) as the Head Women’s Basketball Coach.
+As Director of Athletics, Crutchfield leads all aspects of the College’s 26 intercollegiate sports and serves on the President’s Executive Council.

 Outside of Emory & Henry, Crutchfield has been heavily involved with USA Basketball, coaching for the Winston-Salem Stealers - a USA Basketball Certified Youth Developmental program, and as an on-court coach for USA Basketball Regional Skills Clinics.
 She also completed the WBCA’s Center for Coaching Excellence program at Columbia University in 2015.

-From 1995 to 2014, Crutchfield worked at Franklin County, where she was a three-time All-Roanoke Valley District honoree as a player.
+From 1995 to 2014, Crutchfield worked at Franklin County High School, where she was a three-time All-Roanoke Valley District honoree as a player.
 She has held the positions of Mathematics Teacher and Guidance Counselor in addition to her coaching duties.
 She also taught mathematics as an adjunct member of the Virginia Western Community College faculty from 2010-12.

 The Eagles finished 19-6 in 2013-14 and were ranked fifth in the state in 6A as Crutchfield was named Piedmont District Coach of the Year.
 In her eight years at Franklin County, the team made regional appearances in seven seasons, with a district championship in 2009.
 She has led the Eagles to four Western Valley District Tournament titles, coached three district players of the year, three VHSL All-State honorees and earned three district coach of the year awards.
 For her career, Crutchfield has an overall record of 141-72, with 127 wins coming at the helm of Franklin County.